 In late 2019, Clackamas County began developing a Housing Needs Analysis (HNA) with the assistance of consulting group ECONorthwest.
 The purpose of the HNA is to provide information to the County about Clackamas County's housing market and to provide a basis for updating the County's housing policies.
 The project also provides participating cities in Clackamas County with a preliminary baseline housing needs analysis.
 The preliminary HNA provides information to staff and decision makers about the characteristics and conditions of the city's housing market and serves as a starting point for further evaluation of the city's housing needs and housing policies.
 The initial analysis in the preliminary HNA suggests that Oregon City needs a broader range of housing types with a wider range of price points than are currently available in Oregon City's housing stock.
 This includes providing opportunity for development of housing types such as: smaller single-family detached housing (e.g., cottages or small-lot single-family detached units), townhouses, duplexes and quad-plexes, small apartment buildings, and larger apartment buildings.
-The draft preliminary HNA report dated May 20, 2019 is attached to this report.
+The draft preliminary HNA report dated May 20, 2019 is included within the record of these proceedings.
 The HNA will be completed by July 2019.
-All documentation prepared to date for the Housing Needs Analysis is attached to this report by reference.
+All documentation prepared to date for the Housing Needs Analysis is in the record and provides support for these amendments.